-In Congress, questions about overdue testing for coronavirus
+Frustration rising over lack of access to coronavirus tests

 The virus has infected more than 90,000 people worldwide and killed more than 3,100.
 But the U.S. has trailed other countries in rolling out tests, because of problems with its test kits and because the CDC initially limited the number of eligible people.

-In January, the CDC said it had developed a test kit and sent it to state and big city public health labs, so they could broaden testing to more people.
+In January, the CDC said it had developed a test kit and sent it to state and big city public health labs, so they could test more people.
 But most of the kits proved to be faulty, providing inconclusive results to test samples that should have tested positive.

+The problem was blamed on one of three chemical reagents used in the testing, and the CDC moved to fix it.

+In a call with reporters on Tuesday, one CDC official acknowledged contamination was one possible explanation, but not the only one.
+Dr. Nancy Messonnier refused to say more, except that the agency was ensuring test kits being sent out now “meet the high quality standards that we and FDA hold ourselves to.”

-The problem was blamed on one of three chemical reagents used in the testing, and the CDC moved to fix the problem, but gave no timetable.
-Only about a half dozen state and local public health labs had fully functional kits as of early last week.
-The CDC then said labs could go ahead and do testing with just two of the reagents.
+Whatever the reason for the earlier problem, only about a half dozen state and local public health labs had fully functional kits as of early last week.
+Late last week, the CDC said labs could go ahead and do testing with just two of the reagents.
+As of Tuesday, 54 state and local labs were able to do tests, according to the Association of Public Health Laboratories.

+That will be a small part of the total testing that should be coming online, officials said.

 The CDC only recently broadened testing criteria.
 It initially had advised testing people who had traveled to China and had fever and certain other symptoms, or their close contacts.
 It now says testing is appropriate if such symptoms exist and other respiratory illnesses have been ruled out, even if no source of possible exposure has been identified.

 The count in the U.S. has begun to grow rapidly in the last several days, after more labs started testing and the eligibility grew.
-More than 100 U.S. cases have been reported.
+More than 100 U.S. cases have been reported, and at least nine deaths.

-Meanwhile, acting Department of Homeland Security Secretary Chad Wolf told lawmakers Tuesday that the agency closed a facility in King County, Washington, because an employee became ill after visiting a family member at a Kirkland nursing home where four of the six U.S. deaths occurred.

-He did not specify the type of facility or say how many employees work there, and the agency did not immediately provide further details.
-The employees were told to work from home for 14 days, and all were told to “self-quarantine” during that time.

 The new virus is a member of the coronavirus family that can cause colds or more serious illnesses such as SARS and MERS.